saevans127/Dataquest-Projects/README.md

 # Dataquest-Projects
-some projects  have done for the dataquest class that use pandas, matplotlib, numpy, sqlite etc.
+Some projects I have done for the dataquest class that use pandas, matplotlib, numpy, sqlite etc.